hdlugas/elementary_numerical_methods/README.md

 eulers_method: solves a first-order differential equation with a given initial value using the Taylor Series Method of order 1 (Euler's Method)

+heat_eqn_solver: uses a finite difference method to approximate the solution of the heat conduction PDE

 integration_calculator: computes a definite integral using the following integration rules: composite trapezoidal, composite Simpson's, two-point Gaussian quadrature, and four-point Gaussian quadrature

 invert_matrix_using_LU_decomp: inverts a nonsingular matrix using LU decomposition